 - 0.01% if they are drivers under 21

 A blood test directly measures the amount of alcohol in a driver’s blood.
-As such, BAC test results are often used to strengthen the case of the prosecution.
+As such, BAC test results are often used to strengthen the prosecution’s case.

 Complete a Free Case Evaluation form now

-Methods to Challenge a DUI Blood Test in Los Angeles
+Methods to Challenge a DUI Blood Test Result in Los Angeles

 A DUI lawyer in Los Angeles can help if your BAC test results come back and show your BAC was over the legal limit.
-A lawyer can dispute BAC test results by arguing that:
+Your lawyer may be able to dispute the BAC test results by arguing that:

 - The officer performed the test improperly